riz4d/Attendance-Calculator/README.md

 ```
 pip install -r requirements.txt
 ```
-2. Then run the script with
+3. Then run the script with

 ```
 python3 app.py
 ```
+4. Now it's running in your localhost

 ## Explanation